redsanket/spark/external/hive/guide/troubleshooting/index.rst

        Hive history file=/home/y/libexec/hive_cli/logs/hadoopqa/hive_job_log_hadoopqa_201010062007_184624718.txt
        Exception in thread "main" java.io.FileNotFoundException: /homes/hadoopqa/.hivehistory (No such file or directory) The $HOME directory /homes/{userid} will not be mounted for the user on the node and hence the hive history file cannot be created.
-If its not possible to mount the home directory on the node, override user.home configuration to a different directory which is private to the user.
+If it is not possible to mount the home directory on the node, override user.home configuration to a different directory which is private to the user.